RobertTalbert/discretecs/activities/module7/225-module7-planning.md

 ## 7A

-+ Use the Additive Principle to count the number of ways a pair of disjoint events can occur.
-+ Use the Multiplicative Principle to count the number of ways a linked pair of events can occur.
 + State the Additive and Multiplicative Principles.
 + Given an arrangement to count, determine whether the Additive Principle, the Multiplicative Principle, or neither applies.
 + State the Additive and Multiplicative Principles in terms of set operations.
 + Find the cardinality of a union of two sets.

++ Use the Additive Principle to count the number of ways a pair of disjoint events can occur.
++ Use the Multiplicative Principle to count the number of ways a linked pair of events can occur.
 + Find the cardinality of a union of three sets.
 + Explain the Principle of Inclusion/Exclusion (PIE).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzk1Mzk4NDddfQ==
+eyJoaXN0b3J5IjpbLTY3ODc1NjQ2OV19
 -->